apicalshark/quantum-launcher/changelogs/unreleased.md

 - The list includes mods, and can optionally include links and instance details.
 - Anyone can view the list and manually install mods, regardless of their launcher.

+# Other

+## File location (linux)
+- Files moved from `~/.config` to `~/.local/share`
+- There will be auto-migration, and symbolic links so older launcher versions still work seamlessly

 # Fixes
 - CurseForge mods that don't specify a loader can now be installed
 - You can now open instances created in newer versions, in v0.4.1
+- Fixed crash with "Better Discord Rich Presence" mod